Bookkeeping and accounting - do the two terms sound synonymous to you?

 - For larger businesses and enterprises, the transaction volume and complexity are higher.
 As a result, you need a team of bookkeepers and accountants to manage your accounts.

-I am also often asked: Could we just have an accountant do the bookkeeping tasks?
 Well, that is not likely to be an optimal solution.
 Accountants are a lot more expensive.
 The bookkeeping hours required are much more than those required to file taxes or other accounting activities.
 It will escalate costs without delivering incremental benefits.

 One of the most common questions small business owners ask is when to hire a bookkeeper or an accountant.
 While the answer depends on each business's unique financial management needs, here are some general guidelines to help you determine when to hire each professional: